 Once they watch the 80s video quality from King School’s, they can promptly think the king school program is outdated.

 They think Sporty’s has up to date information in their course.

-If I compare Sporty’s with Rod Machado’s eLearning, I will say that Sporty’s is not the very best in the online PPL ground school industry.
+If I compare Sporty’s with Rod Machado’s eLearning, I will say that Sporty’s is not the best in the online PPL ground school industry.

 Nevertheless, none of the courses I mention in this article is terrible.
 All of them are of excellent quality.

 How about the pricing?

 The cost makes a lot of difference too—Kings school Vs. Sporty’s course, the cost is indeed a big difference.

 Like any other ppl ground school, online sporty’s comes with several resources to prepare for the ppl knowledge test.

 - Frequent updates of test questions database to prepare student pilots with all they need to pass the exam;

 - Document library containing books and PDF files that sporty’s claim to be worth more than 300 USD.

-I believe other critical factors for the sporty’s online pilot course is including review notes for each video segment.
-Review notes is a significant advantage for student pilots.
+Another critical factor for the sporty’s online pilot course is including review notes for each video segment.
+Review notes are a significant advantage for student pilots.